kedro-org/kedro/docs/source/visualisation/experiment_tracking.md

 ## Set up a project

 We assume that you have already [installed Kedro](../get_started/install.md) and [Kedro-Viz](../visualisation/kedro-viz_visualisation.md).
+Before proceeding, ensure you're using Kedro-Viz `>=4.1.1` (you can confirm your Kedro-Viz version by running `kedro info`).
 To set up a new project using the spaceflights starter, run:

 ```bash
 kedro new --starter=spaceflights